SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/DynamicPresenter/DynamicPresenter.md

 ### Conclusion

 With Spec we can build from simple applications to very sophisticated ones.
-The dynamic layout are simply nice.
+The dynamic layouts are simply nice.
 Layouts can be configured in multiple ways, so have a look at their classes and the examples available.
 Spec has lots of presenters that are ready to be used.
-Start digging into the code to see with presenters are available, what it is their API and start experimenting, and playing!
+Start digging into the code to see which presenters are available, what are their API.